RequirementEngineering/ch-re-169840HectorSanchez/Artifacts/Tienda_de_Mascotas.md

 Thus making an application for the management of pets in a Pets store.

 ## User characteristics
-In these system, ther will be three types of users.
-The first type of user, is the client.

 | Actor              | Role                                                                                                                                                                                                                                                                                               |
 |--------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|